Footstep Man

 Censor rating: PG - Review rating: B-

-Difficult to locate, but a Used PAL VHS copy was recently seen at Aro Video for $30nz.
+VHS copies are difficult to locate, but a Used PAL VHS copy was recently seen at Aro Video.

 SOUNDTRACK ON AUDIO CD